 There will be an extra shipping charge for replacement if the TrainPain device is lost or damaged.

-What types of phones are compatible with TrainPain?
+Which phones and tablets are compatible with TrainPain?

-Supported: - Android phones: Android 9 or higher with 2GB of RAM - iPhone: iOS 14 or higher
+Supported: - Android phones: Android 9 or higher with 2GB of RAM - iPhone & iPad: iOS 14 or higher

-Not supported: - iPad and Android tablets (support is planned for late 2023)
+Not supported: - Android tablets (support is planned for late 2023)

 03. Neuroplasticity Training